Who's Running, Who Voted Against Him, and How Many Votes Are Needed? What to Know About House Speaker Election

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.

-GOP lawmakers on Wednesday tried once again to elect a speaker despite uncertainty over how McCarthy could rebound after becoming the first House speaker nominee in 100 years to fail to win the gavel with his party in the majority.
+McCarthy is under growing pressure from restless Republicans, and Democrats, to find the votes he needs or step aside, so the House can open fully and get on with the business of governing.

+But McCarthy's right-flank detractors appeared intent on waiting him out, as long as it takes.

-What to know as the House is now in its second day of the speaker election:
+What to know as the House is now in its third day of the speaker election:

 WHY IS THERE NO SPEAKER?